-In the case of branches of foreign banks, the CBB may consider a third-party outsourcing arrangements entered by the licensee's head office/regional office as an intragroup outsourcing, provided that the head office/regional office submits to the CBB a letter of comfort which includes, but not limited to, the following conditions:
+In the case of branches of foreign entities, the CBB may consider a third-party outsourcing arrangement entered into by the licensee's head office/regional office or other offices of the foreign entity as an intragroup outsourcing, provided that the head office/regional office submits to the CBB a letter of comfort which includes, but is not limited to, the following conditions:

-- a.
-The head office/regional office declares its ultimate responsibility of ensuring that adequate controlling measures are in place; and - b.
+- i.
+The head office/regional office declares its ultimate responsibility of ensuring that adequate control measures are in place; and - ii.
 The head office/regional office is responsible to take adequate rectification measures, including compensation to the affected customers, in cases where customers suffer any loss due to inadequate controls applied by the third-party service provider.